-Under Article 4 of the Law "On Banks" the name of a bank must contain the word "bank" or derivations of that word.
+The name of a bank must contain the word "bank" or derivations of that word.
 We also note that under the existing legislation, the name of a subsidiary bank should contain a reference to the name of its parent bank.